Hermes-888/RenaldosKitchen/ReadMe.md

 Messages pop up if they play with the soap too much?

-Add sounds for paper towel dispenser, soap dispener, water, door knob, points. (wav or ogg)
+Add sounds for paper towel dispenser, soap dispenser, water, door knob, points. (wav or ogg)

 Create a Theme for the UI, choose a bold font.